-2. Fracture toughness of composites vs. fracture toughness of relevant matrices at crack initiation (squares) and during crack propagation (triangles) for plain (blue symbols) and toughened matrices (red symbols)
+Fig. 1 - Fracture toughness vs. crack propagation speed master curves for plain (blue symbols) and toughened resin (red symbols)

-495

-MATERIALS ENGINEERING

-SMART MATERIALS AND ADDITIVE MANUFACTURING

-Postiglione Giovanni - Supervisor: Prof. Stefano Turri The interest of the scientific community in smart materials is constantly growing mainly because of their huge potential in several technological applications, including coatings, structural components and electrical sensors.
+Fig. 2 - Fracture toughness of composites vs. fracture toughness of relevant matrices at crack initiation (squares) and during crack propagation (triangles) for plain (blue symbols) and toughened matrices (red symbols) SMART MATERIALS AND ADDITIVE MANUFACTURING Giovanni Postiglione - Supervisor: Prof. Stefano Turri The interest of the scientific community in smart materials is constantly growing mainly because of their huge potential in several technological applications, including coatings, structural components and electrical sensors.
 The strategy for the designing of such systems is correlated to the observation of the natural world where countless examples of stimuli-responsive behaviour can be found.
 In recent years, the development of novel polymeric smart formulations was encouraged by concurrent advances in the field of additive manufacturing.
 Additive technologies, initially adopted for rapid prototyping of digital product renderings, have become an established method for manufacturing objects suitable for end use.
 Their continuous development, especially in term of processable materials, is now allowing the fabrication of cuttingedge devices with unconventional performances.
 In the work presented in this PhD thesis, new polymeric smart materials and additive manufacturing technologies were examined independently, at first, and then focusing on the relationship between innovative processing and advanced functionality.
 The final aim of the research project was developing new smart polymers and composites suitable to be realized by additive manufacturing technologies.
 The first part dealt with the study of smart systems designed to give an intelligent response to damage events.
 One approach consisted in providing a material with the ability to display a visual change as a result of a local deformation due to impacts or scratches.
 To this end a polymeric coating was functionalized with microcapsules containing an UV-fluorescent dye so that the resulting composite was capable of showing a visual signal upon capsules breakage.
 This damage sensing material allows to easily detect external damages and its implementation facilitates maintenance operations.
-The analysis of smart systems was extended to self-healing materials, that, in term of material
+The analysis of smart systems was extended to self-healing